mristin/bimprove-scenarios/ontology/truck_guidance/scenario.md

 planner_role is for all people who are allowed to change a <ref name="delivery"/>.

 ### delivery
-Delivery is an ´IfcTask´, which has a text, a ´ScheduleStart´ and ´ScheduleFinish´ (both ´IfcTaskTime´.
-It can be associated with a location ´IfcZone´.
+Delivery is an `IfcTask`, which has a text, a `ScheduleStart` and `ScheduleFinish` (both `IfcTaskTime`.
+It can be associated with a location `IfcZone`.
 The cargo is a text property of the delivery ("10 windows, 2 doors").

 The delivery is assigned to a <ref name="driver"/>, a <ref name="entry_point" /> and
 <ref name="exit_point" /> and a <ref name="contact_person" />.